niclee1803/SC1015-Mini-Project/README.md

 # SC1015-Mini-Project
-What factors allow us to predict if a patient has heart disease?
+What key clinical characteristics can help forecast the likelihood of a patient developing heart disease?

 Our dataset: Heart Failure Prediction Dataset: 11 clinical features for predicting heart disease events.